Jargon flashcards

 Investment trust

-Also referred to as a closed-ended fund.
-It is an investment company listed on a stock exchange and is traded like a stock.
-It can invest in different assets, private or public, and can take on debt, which is expressed as gearing.
-The value of the underlying investments minus the debt is called the net asset value (NAV) and the share price you pay can either trade at a premium or discount to the value of the NAV.
+Funds that are structured in what is often referred to as ‘closed-ended’.
+An investment trust is a company whose shares are listed on the stock exchange and which can be bought and sold like those of any other company.
+It can invest in different assets, private or publicly listed, and can take on debt, which is expressed as gearing.
+The value of the underlying investments minus the debt is called the net asset value (NAV).
+The share price of the trust is determined by the supply and demand of the trust’s shares and can either trade at a premium or discount to the NAV.

 Liquidity